Shahd-geo/frontend-figma-conversion/README.md

  ## Challenges
  - Exact typography and spacing from the Figma file may require additional asset exports.
 I used the provided image and created placeholder project cards.

- ## Next steps (optional)
- - Export optimized images and SVG icons from Figma and replace placeholders in `images/`.
- - Add a mobile navigation toggle if desired.